0xtaha/0xtaha/README.md

 * Architected and deployed high-availability microservices for a cybersecurity monitoring platform, enhancing system reliability and accelerating incident triage workflows.
 * Designed and implemented observability pipelines using Kafka, Logstash, Elasticsearch, and Kibana, reducing time-to-detection by \~30%.
-* Built and managed CI/CD pipelines using GitLab and Ansible, reducing deployment time by 40%.
+* Built and managed CI/CD pipelines using GitLab, docker and Ansible, reducing deployment time by 40%.
-* Migrated legacy monolith applications to Flask-based microservices, doubling throughput and reducing latency from 450ms to 150ms.
+* Migrated legacy monolith applications to microservices, doubling performance and reducing latency from 450ms to 150ms.
 * Mentored a team of 3 junior engineers and upheld 95%+ unit test coverage.

 **Orange Cyberdefense**